 Boost Your Career with the Internet #1: Research a Company

 If you plan to find a new position or get ahead in your present company, the research you do on the Internet will be valuable.
 There is plenty of information on just about every legitimate business to be found online.
 You can find a company’s branded materials, user reviews, and social media presence.
 Get a good feel for the company’s brand, for what customers expect, as well as what they state their mission and values are.
-Use that information to tailor fit your resume or presentation to the employer.
-Doing this helps to cultivate a professional image.
+I also found it useful to find the best internet services in my area for researching and gathering information.
+Use this information to tailor fit your resume or presentation to the employer.
+Being informed helps to cultivate a professional image for all aspects of your career.

 Boost Your Career with the Internet #2: Work on a Personal Brand